naninovel/docs/docs/en/guide/variables.md

-# Custom Variables
+# Variables

-The Custom Variables feature allows you to create user-specified variables, modify them, and use them to drive conditional execution in scenario scripts and other systems.
-For example, custom variables can be used to select one of multiple scenario scripts to play (scenario routes) based on decisions the player has made.
+Scenario variables allow you to create user-specified values, modify them, and use them to drive conditional execution in scenario scripts and other systems.
+For example, variables can be used to select one of multiple scenario scripts to play (scenario routes) based on decisions the player has made.
 Another common use is tracking player stats (e.g., scores, money, resources) based on choices made throughout the game.

 ::: info NOTE
 Variable names should start with a letter and may contain only letters, numbers and underscores, for example: `score`, `Char1Score`, `my_score`.
 Names are case-insensitive, meaning you can create a variable named `myscore` and later refer to it as `MyScore` and vice versa.